Aser97/Blog/Projects/Optimal.md

 However, this formulation cannot be solved when α and β are not probability measures of the same mass.
 This study focuses on addressing this issue.
 We will introduce a more general formulation of the Optimal Transport problem that can handle this case and propose a generalization of the Sinkhorn algorithm to solve it.
 Additionally, we will demonstrate how this algorithm applies to the Wasserstein barycenter problem and present several illustrations showcasing its performance on different problems.
 This work follows [Chizat et al., 2016](https://arxiv.org/abs/1607.05816).

-## 🐙 Github Repository
+## 🐙 A Nice Application

 I applied the algorithm presented in the article in the case of [color transfer between two images]({% post_url 2023-07-10-color_transfer %}) (Figures above).
 The goal is to transfer the color distribution from one image to the other.
-The full code source is available on this [github repository](https://github.com/Aser97/Optimal-Transport.git)

 A few illustrations can be found above.